zwang84/zsdb3kd/README.md

 # Zero-Shot Knowledge Distillation from a Decision-Based Black-Box Model

 ## Introduction
-This is accompany code and data associated with our ICML 2021 paper.
+This is the code and data associated with our ICML 2021 paper.

 https://icml.cc/virtual/2021/poster/10257